LADSoft/OrangeC/build.md

 The distribution directories are meant to go in a subdirectory.
 I name mine OrangeC and put it in the root, then put the SRC and DOC directories in there.
 Later, the build steps may create other directories such as a BIN directory and an INCLUDE directory.

-The build may not work completely if you don't put orangec in the root of C: So for example C:\ORANGEC\SRC is where all the source files go.
+The build may not work completely if you don't put orangec in the root of `C:`.
+So for example `C:\ORANGEC\SRC` is where all the source files go.
 If you want to change it go into src/treetop.mak and change the definition of DISTROOT.
-You may have to fiddle with other makefiles if you do change it
+You may have to fiddle with other makefiles if you do change it.

 There is a master makefile, and then there are multiple *.mak files which perform various subtasks.
 In particulare there is a platform-specific make file for each compiler, and a makefile called 'treetop.mak' which performs most common tasks.

 Note that treetop.mak does not automatically check dependencies for .h files.
 That is something I will add at a later date.

-You can change the version number by editing SRC\VERSION.H then rebuilding everything.
+You can change the version number by editing `SRC\VERSION.H` then rebuilding everything.

 Building orange C happens in three steps.
 First, the executables are built.
 Then, the C Runtime library is built.
 After that, the distribution release files are built.